coderefinery/git-branch-design/_episodes/04-avoiding-conflicts.md

 ![]({{ site.baseurl }}/img/git-fix-1.svg)

 - Reasoning
-    - If you fix it on your branch other people will not see it.
+    - If you fix it on your branch other people might not see it.
     - You may want to merge it to `master` but you cannot since your new feature is not ready yet.
     - Perhaps somebody else will fix it on master in a different way and then it will conflict with your new feature.
     - Before you commit a change, think: "who needs this change?".
     - Based on the answer select the appropriate branch.
+    - **In general apply changes as close to the trunk as possible.**
     - **Develop separate features on separate branches and be very strict and disciplined with this.**

 - Better solution